-A wine for every occasion.
-With a balanced and gastronomic profile, it offers the best aromas and flavours of Alentejo grapes.
+A wine for all occasions.
+With a balanced and gastronomic profile, it portrays the best bouquets and flavours of Alentejo grapes.

 Monte Velho 2017

 Monte Velho 2016

 Sakura Awards – Silver

 Wine Spectator – 88 Points / Top 100 Top Values

 Wine & Spirits – 86 Points / Year’s Best Portuguese Whites Best Buy

 Wine Spectator – 88 points

 100 Top Values of 2016 Mundus Vini – 91 points (Gold)